hariso/conduit-connector-java-sdk/README.md

 - [ ] update docs, which were copied from the Go SDK
 - [ ] remove Hello services
 - [ ] validations
+- [ ] destination: batching
+- [ ] destination.stop: wait for last position to be written